lambdaclass/concrete/ROADMAP.md

    behavior or trigger an internal error.
 Random fresh-name substitution is insufficient because bugs 044/050/051/054 were collision-sensitive.
    Lowering-only sentinels such as `@fnref.*` are exercised by IR mutation fixtures, not treated as legal source identifiers.
-Keep both oracles here rather than opening a second identity-testing task.
+Land the semantic contract and fixed historical/adversarial legs here; R-0272 later scales the same oracle across generated and corpus programs rather than defining a second identity-testing semantics.

 ### Task R-0008